Best of Grizzard – Men's Fashion Guide - ExBulletin

 As for me, I return to the pool in my Ralph Lauren swimsuit ($575), my Calvin Klein terrycloth robe ($1,500), my Gucci leather pool slippers ($2,750), and my sunglasses.
 Bill Blass brand sun ($14,000).
 I don't take any risks when it comes to fashion.
 Why should you?

 (In fact, further investigation reveals that LG frequently sneaked into Choo Choo City under the cloak of darkness to purchase high-priced clothing from Reverend McGees Soddy Mens Shop and The Suit Man.
-He specifically ignored both stores good deals between 5th and 8th Streets of the soon-to-be-reimagined Broad Street in Gig City.)
+He specifically ignored both stores good deals between 5th and 8th Streets of Broad Street which will soon be reinvented in Gig City.)

 * * *